 Note: Students applying for a need-based scholarship do not have to submit an additional application for Gift of Israel and Freddy Fund 360 grants.
 If you are otherwise eligible to receive a scholarship, you will also receive a grant. (unless previously received)

 RootOne Vouchers for Summer 2022

-RootOne is seeded by a generous grant from the Marcus Foundation and powered by the Jewish Education Project, RootOne will provide major subsidies (called RootOne Vouchers) for trip participants.
+Seeded by a generous grant from the Marcus Foundation and powered by the Jewish Education Project, RootOne will provide major subsidies (called RootOne Vouchers) for trip participants.

-Students entering the 10th-12th grade, or entering their first year of college, can register for an Israel program with BBYO, USY, Ramah Israel, NFTY in Israel, or NCSY/JSU Summer or other qualified summer travel programs and receive a $3,000 RootOne Voucher.
+Students that are currently in 9th-12th grade can register for an Israel program with BBYO, USY, Ramah Israel, NFTY in Israel, NCSY/JSU Summer or other qualified summer travel programs and receive a $3,000 RootOne Voucher.
 Eligibility requirements are found on the RootOne website (see link below).

 TO BE ELIGIBLE FOR AN ISRAEL GRANT OR SCHOLARSHIP: